Alternative Learning Environments: Parents’ Experiences of Long-Term Equine Assisted Therapy for Children with Autism Spectrum Disorder

 Abstract

-Many children with autism spectrum disorders (ASD) attend mainstream education settings to facilitate inclusive practice; yet can struggle within these settings.
-Equine Assisted Therapies (EAT) has been voiced as a therapy that can be beneficial to those who have difficulty coping with school.
-Expanding a limited evidence-base the aim of this study was to seek parental perspectives on their child’s experience of longer-term EAT.
-Semi structured interviews were conducted with five mothers and one father of three males and two females with ASD; of these children only one remained in mainstream education, one attended a special education setting and three were home-schooled.
-An interpretative phenomenological analysis on the data elicited two superordinate themes: EAT as a lifeline; and Alternative learning.
-Contrasting with more negative experiences derived from education settings which often failed to meet their child’s needs, the findings highlighted how the EAT process and environment provided a secure and safe context for children to learn new skills, enabling them to flourish and, for some, find a more hopeful future which had previously seemed unattainable.
+Many children with autism spectrum disorders (ASD) attend mainstream education settings to facilitate inclusive practice, yet can struggle within these settings.
+Equine-Assisted Therapies (EAT) have been voiced as a therapy that can be beneficial to those who have difficulty coping with school.
+Expanding a limited evidence-based the aim of this study was to seek parental perspectives on their child’s experience of long-term EAT.
+Semi-structured interviews were conducted with five mothers and one father of three males and two females with ASD; of these children, only one remained in mainstream education, one attended a special education setting and three were home-schooled.
+An interpretative phenomenological analysis on the data elicited two superordinate themes: EAT as a lifeline and Alternative learning.
+Contrasting with more negative experiences derived from education settings which often failed to meet their child’s needs, the findings highlighted how the EAT process and environment provided a secure and safe context for children to learn new skills, enabling them to flourish and, for some, find a more hopeful future, which had previously seemed unattainable.
 In this context, parents accessed some respite in their caring roles, enhancing their own wellbeing.

 Original languageEnglish